IBM/optimize-procurement-and-inventory-with-ai/README.md

 Joe is able to find the optimal combination of warehouses to select in order to minimize procurement cost while still replenishing inventory as suggested by the estimated demand.
-Use the [Optimize plant selection based on cost and capacity with Decision Optimization](tutorials/decision-optimization-tutorial/README.md) tutorial to see a step-by-step approach of building a decision optimization model using UI-based modeling assistant.
+Use the [Optimize plant selection based on cost and capacity with Decision Optimization](tutorials/decision-optimization-tutorial/README.md) tutorial to see a step-by-step approach of building and deploying a decision optimization model using UI-based modeling assistant.

 ## Create a web-application for the procurement manager to use
-To make his machine learning model easy to use, Joe deploys his decision optimization model created from the previous step to production.
+Now that Joe has finished testing his decision optimization model, Joe deploys his decision optimization model created from the previous step to production.
 The input to the model is the demand generated from the SPSS model, and the SPSS model runs periodically to